-- Most recruitment activities are conducted independently / without direction or approval for example, identifying and reaching out to passive candidates / proactive recruitment; working with candidates to identify accommodations where required. - Working with managers to develop new job descriptions or update current ones, independently identifies when challenging language / content is appropriate and how to challenge it effectively while maintaining strong and positive working relationships.
+- Most recruitment activities are conducted independently / without direction or approval - for example, identifying and reaching out to passive candidates / proactive recruitment; working with candidates to identify accommodations where required.

 Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor.